DigitalHarborFoundation/pi-portal-v1/src/lessons/css-colors-typography.md

 **Note**: Using `body` as a selector sets the background of the entire body to a certain color.
 This is helpful if you want the entire page background to be a certain color.

+Once you begin creating containers using elements such as `<div>`s you'll be able to get creative with background colors!
+For now, just focus on changing the `<body>` color to practice the syntax.

 ### Note About Contrast Ratios

+While it's fun to experiment with color combinations, it's good to be mindful of the _color contrast ratio_ between your color choices.
+This ratio is a mathematic evaluation of the difference between foreground and background colors.

 ## Typography Properties